Fostering Local Parliament’s Public Engagement for Electoral Violence Prevention

 Who is best placed to implement the activity?

-• International assistance providers with experience in working with political actors and institutions in particular parliamentary digitalisation and participation may be well placed to support such efforts, providing advisory support based on best practices in various contexts.
+• International assistance providers with experience working with political actors and institutions, particularly in parliamentary digitalization and participation, may be well placed to support such efforts, providing advisory support based on best practices in various contexts.

-• Electoral and Parliamentary interventions that ideally comprise both parliamentary and electoral support are best suited to integrate activities that foster meaningful participation through digital platforms.
+• Electoral and parliamentary interventions that ideally comprise both parliamentary and electoral support are best suited to integrate activities that foster meaningful participation through digital platforms.

 3.